Learn the Best Way to Burp a Baby

 If you have this kind of baby, you know it and don’t need an explanation; one that seems incapable of burping regardless of what you do.
 You pat and pat, bounce, jiggle and dance away with no results.
-Then when you give up and lay her down she screams bloody murder until you finally just pick her up again.
-Eventually, on her own, after tons of stress and anxiety on both your parts, she finally burps, but not until after at least a couple hours of discomfort, whining, and possibly even crying.
+Then when you give up and lay them down they scream bloody murder until you finally just pick them up again.
+Eventually, on their own, after tons of stress and anxiety on both your parts, they finally burp, but not until after at least a couple hours of discomfort, whining, and possibly even crying.

 Some babies just will not respond to any amount or type of burp-producing trick.
-In fact the best way to get her to release her bubbles, is to give her some time.
-Tummy time is best, unless she is asleep, if she is asleep, I recommend wearing her in a nice snug wrap until you hear the magical belch of freedom.
+In fact the best way to get them to release her bubbles, is to give them some time.
+Tummy time is best, unless they are asleep.
+If they are asleep, I recommend wearing your baby in a nice snug wrap until you hear the magical belch of freedom.

 If nothing seems to be working for you, no biggie.
-She’s just one of those that will always do it on her own.
-You may have a few months of burping anxiety, but after 4 to 6 months, she’d have been doing it on her own anyway.
+They are just one of those babies that will always do it on their own.
+You may have a few months of burping anxiety, but after 4 to 6 months, they'd have been doing it on their own anyway.
 There’s no need to keep stressing out.
-Just realize that she already exerting her independence.
-(Tripi Baby Tips)
+Just realize that your baby is already exerting their independence.

 Preventing gas problems for your baby can be hard, especially at first when they are so small and delicate, but with effective burping, that gas will be well on its way out of your infant’s body.
 It is good to keep in mind that over the first couple of years your baby's burping habits will change, they may get more difficult or may vanish entirely.
 So if what you have been doing suddenly doesn't work anymore, just keep trying something new.
 (Kids’ Health)